 In the last 3-4 years of his life, my Dad told me that he was proud of me on many occasions.

 In conclusion, I would encourage the parents that are reading this post to encourage your children.
 Your child may have an invisible disability that has gone undetected for many years.
 If you want your child to excel avoid blaming, shaming and criticizing them for not being more.
 They may not be able to reach your expectations, however, they may be doing the best that they can.
 By acknowledging this reality, you will be able to cultivate an empowering relationship with your children that will last a lifetime.

 Parents by nature want their children to grow up to be professional adults.
 Having such a hope is not wrong, however, your child may never be able to become a Doctor or a Lawyer or some other dream you have for them.
 Encourage your children, teenagers, and young adults to follow their dreams, not yours.
 Nurture their strengths and you will both get what you desire, an empowered individual who is following their bliss.

-Several books that have helped me tremendously.
-Shame and Guilt, Masters of Disguise by Jane Middleton-Moz and Drama of the Gifted Child by Alice Miller.
-In the event that you find yourself affected by debilitating guilt and debilitating shame, I would highly recommend these 2 books.
-The contents in both books opened my eyes.
-They are both around 112 pages long.
+A book that has helped me tremendously is, Shame and Guilt, Masters of Disguise by Jane Middleton-Moz.
+In the event that you find yourself affected by debilitating guilt and debilitating shame, I would highly recommend this book.
+The contents of the book opened my eyes.